-(Check out our Sight Word Kit A & Sight Word Kit B.)
+(Check out our 100 most important words: Sight Word Kit A & Sight Word Kit B.)

 - This year the focus will be on reading comprehension first and then decoding skills such as prefixes, suffixes, and syllabication.
 Homonyms and words with multiple meanings are also important this year.
 (See our Homophone Crossword Puzzles for important and enjoyable extra practice in spelling and grammar.)

-- Your child should be self-correcting miscalled words.
+- A third grade reader should be self-correcting miscalled words.
 This is an indication that comprehension is his or her main focus.